actinia-org/actinia-introduction/docs/index.md

 We will use a browser plugin to try out some REST commands.
 Then we'll also use GRASS GIS and a special command to control actinia from remote.
 This requires some software to be installed:

-* REST client (browser plugin):
+* REST client (command line tool or browser plugin):
     * [cURL](https://curl.haxx.se/docs/manpage.html), to be used on command line
-    * optionally: Chrome/Chromium browser:
+    * Plugins for Chrome/Chromium browser:
         * [RESTman extension](https://chrome.google.com/webstore/detail/restman/ihgpcfpkpmdcghlnaofdmjkoemnlijdi)
         * and a nice [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa)
 * For the "ace - actinia command execution" section: